April 6-9, 2003

 had built a rock dam across it, creating a perfect frog pond, and as

 soon as it got dark Sunday, they started in.
-We tried to see them
+We had no luck trying

 shine the flashlight and watch them.
 They were so loud you could